cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 Here, we will define the types we need (excluding transaction types), as well as the stores in the multistore.

-Our voting module is very simple, we only need a single type: `Proposals`. `Proposals` are item to be voted upon.
-They can be submitted by any users who have to provide a deposit.
+Our voting module is very simple, we only need a single type: `Proposal`. `Proposals` are item to be voted upon.
+They can be submitted by any user.
+A deposit has to be provided.

 ```go
 type Proposal struct {